 Our lawsuit claims that sections 31, 32 and 33 of the Corrections and Conditional Release Act, which sets out the “administrative segregation” regime, violate s.
 7 (protection of life, liberty and security of the person), ss.
 9 and 10 (protections against arbitrary detention), s.
 12 (prohibition against cruel and unusual treatment) and s.
 15 (protection of equality) of the Canadian Charter of Rights and Freedoms.

-This case will be heard at the Supreme Court of British Columbia.
+On July 4, 2017 the case began trial at the Supreme Court of British Columbia.
 The BCCLA and John Howard Society are represented by Joseph Arvay, QC and Alison Latimer of Farris, Vaughan, Wills & Murphy LLP.

 - 2017 06 21 Amended Notice of Civil Claim

 - 2017 06 21 FURTHER AMENDED Response to Civil Claim

 - 2017 06 21 Plaintiffs’ Application Response_to adjourn trial